 Future Card Replacements for Budget Combo Dragon Priest

-If you have these then you might want to slot them into the deck, but because this doesn’t evolve into a meta deck I’m not recommending you craft any of these unless you think you’ll use them in another list.
+If you have these then you might want to slot them into the deck, but because this doesn’t evolve into a meta deck I’m not recommending you craft any of them unless you think you’ll use them in another list.

 - Lyra the Sunshard – A very solid minion to target with the buffs or just start cycling your cards with.